libp2p/js-libp2p/src/peer-store/README.md

 ## Data Persistence

-The data stored in the PeerStore will be persisted by default.
+The data stored in the PeerStore can be persisted if configured appropriately.
 Keeping a record of the peers already discovered by the peer, as well as their known data aims to improve the efficiency of peers joining the network after being offline.

----
-TODO: Discuss if we should make it persisted by default now.
-Taking into consideration that we will use a MemoryDatastore by default, unless the user configures a datastore to use, it will be worthless.
-It might make sense to make it disabled by default until we work on improving configuration and provide good defauls for each environment.
----

 The libp2p node will need to receive a [datastore](https://github.com/ipfs/interface-datastore), in order to store this data in a persistent way.
-Otherwise, it will be stored on a [memory datastore](https://github.com/ipfs/interface-datastore/blob/master/src/memory.js).

 A [datastore](https://github.com/ipfs/interface-datastore) stores its data in a key-value fashion.
 As a result, we need coherent keys so that we do not overwrite data.

+The PeerStore should not be continuously updating the datastore with the new data observed.
+Accordingly, it should only store new data after reaching a certain threshold of "dirty" peers, as well as when the node is stopped.

 Taking into account that a datastore allows queries using a key prefix, we can find all the information if we define a consistent namespace that allow us to find the content without having any information.
 The namespaces were defined as follows: